JesseEsquivel/MDATP/DeviceControl/ReadMe.md

 SerialNumberId - C860008861D7EF41CA13157C&0
 VID_PID -
 ```

+PrimaryId can be one of four values:

+- RemovableMediaDevices
+- CdRomDevices
+- WpdDevices
+- PrinterDevices

 The HardwareId, FriendlyNameId, and VID_PID can be extracted from the device manager, here is the map: